 - I personally love blueberries with this mixture mostly because there are no seeds but strawberries are a good second choice!
 Now that we are in the summer season, check out a local farmer’s market for a basket of your favorite berries!

-- This spice is a huge staple in my breakfasts and snacks, ESPECIALLY during times that I specifically cutting sugar.
-I find cinnamon to be on the sweeter side (than spicy), and while not everyone may taste it the same, it definitely helps to balance out the bitterness of the yogurt.
-Aside from taste, cinnamon has anti-inflammatory and antibacterial properties which helps boost the benefits of this breakfast or snack bowl.
+- This spice is a huge staple in my breakfasts and snacks, ESPECIALLY during times that I’m specifically cutting sugar.
+I find cinnamon helps to balance out the bitterness of the yogurt.
+Aside from taste, cinnamon has anti-inflammatory and antibacterial properties which help boost the benefits of this breakfast or snack bowl.